GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 ```

 If you want to use this configuration option and you start creating your environment file,
-you can use the file `ors-docker/config/example-ors-config.env` as template.
+you can use the file `ors-docker/config/example-ors-config.env` as a template.
 Copy it next to your `docker-compose.yml` or rename it.
 You should never edit the file `ors-docker/config/example-ors-config.env` because it will be replaced by openrouteservice in some cases!